Summer School FAQs

 In order to run, our courses need a minimum number of students.
 We will confirm this as soon as we can, at least four-weeks before the course start date.
 We do not advise you to book any flights until you have received this confirmation as any expenses made, other than course and housing fees, will not be reimbursed if a course has to be cancelled.

-Please check with the UK Border Agency regarding visa requirements before you make your booking, as you may require a Short-Term Study Visa.
+Please check with the UK Border Agency regarding visa requirements before you make your booking, as you may require a Standard Visitor Visa.
 Allow yourself plenty of time to prepare your documents and submit your application.
 You can apply online for a visa up to three months before your date of travel to the UK and you should get a decision within three weeks.
 Once you have paid your tuition fee and your course has been confirmed as running, you will receive an invitation letter which you can use to support your visa application.

-For guidance on applying for your short-study visa you can email our NTU International Student Support Service team.
+For guidance on applying for your visa you can email our NTU International Student Support Service team.

 The Summer School will take place at Nottingham Trent University’s City, Clifton and Brackenhurst Campuses depending on your subject.